 The speed we were at was absolutely unviable and we had to think of a faster way that could accelerate our performance without compromising on the quality.

 The result – an innovative character encoding tool was developed by the Kitaboo team to support automation of eBooks in native languages.

-Fastest way to convert PDF to ePub with Kitaboo
+The fastest way to convert PDF to ePub with Kitaboo: